Quintin Hogg, Baron Hailsham of St Marylebone: Second World War

-Conservative minister
+As a hereditary peer

-Hogg's father died in 1950 and Hogg entered the House of Lords, succeeding his father as the second Viscount Hailsham.
-Believing his political career to be over he concentrated on his career at the bar for some years, taking silk in 1953 and becoming head of his barristers' chambers in 1955, succeeding to Kenneth Diplock.
+Hogg's father died in 1950, and Hogg entered the House of Lords, succeeding his father as the second Viscount Hailsham.
+Believing his political career to be over, he concentrated on his career at the bar for some years.
+He took silk in 1953 and becoming head of his barristers' chambers in 1955, succeeding Kenneth Diplock.
 When the Conservatives returned to power under Churchill in 1951, he refused to be considered for office.
 In 1956, he refused appointment as Postmaster-General under Anthony Eden on financial grounds, only to accept appointment as First Lord of the Admiralty six weeks later.
 His appointment, however, had to be delayed because of the Crabb affair.

-As First Lord, Hailsham was briefed about Eden's plans to use military force against Egypt, which he thought were 'madness'.
+As First Lord, Hailsham was briefed about Eden's plans to use military force against Egypt, which he thought were "madness".
 Nevertheless, once Operation Musketeer had been launched, he thought that Britain could not retreat until the Suez Canal had been captured.
-When, in the middle of the operation, Lord Mountbatten of Burma threatened to resign as First Sea Lord in protest, Hailsham ordered him in writing to stay on duty: he believed that Mountbatten was entitled to be protected by his minister, and that he was bound to resign if the honour of the Navy was impaired by the conduct of the operation.
+In the middle of the operation, Lord Mountbatten threatened to resign as First Sea Lord in protest, but Hailsham ordered him in writing to stay on duty: he believed that Mountbatten was entitled to be protected by his minister, and that he was bound to resign if the honour of the Navy was impaired by the conduct of the operation.
 Hailsham remained critical of the actions of the then Chancellor of the Exchequer, Harold Macmillan, during the crisis, believing that he had suffered from a failure of nerve.

-Hailsham became Minister of Education in 1957 under Macmillan, holding the office for eight months, before accepting appointment as Lord President of the Council and Chairman of the Conservative Party in September 1957.
-During his term as Party Chairman, the Conservative Party won a notable victory in the 1959 general election, which it had been predicted to lose.
-Nevertheless, shortly after the election, Hailsham was sidelined, and was made Minister for Science and Technology, serving in that post until 1964.
+Hailsham became Minister of Education in 1957 under Macmillan.
+He held this office for eight months, before accepting appointment as Lord President of the Council and Chairman of the Conservative Party in September 1957.
+During his term as Party Chairman, the Conservative Party won a notable victory in the 1959 general election, which it had been predicted to lose, and formed the second Macmillan government.
+After the election, Hailsham was sidelined, and was made Minister for Science and Technology; he served in that post until 1964.
 His tenure as Science Minister was successful, and he was later elected to the Royal Society under Statute 12 in 1973.